jeremyButtler/freezeTB/config-commands.md

   setting applies to the consensus and all other minimum depth settings as well.

-`-min-amr-amp-perc 0.1`: minimum percentage of mapped reads to keep an AMR caused by an SNP .
+`-min-amr-map-perc 0.1`: minimum percentage of mapped reads to keep an AMR caused by an SNP .
 Valid input is 0 to 1.